But what have they changed and how will it affect us all?

 What are the changes to the policy?

 Google are now planning to share all information that is associated to you between it’s services and products.
 The aim is to give you “one beautifully simple experience” across all products by remembering your preferences, improving search results and, most lucratively for Google, a better quality of adverts.
-Here is their nice video that explains in brief how your Google interaction will be improved:

 In essence the new policy allows Google to associate all of the personal information that you give them with all of your Google user accounts.
 The idea is to make it easier for you to share your photos, videos, status updates with the people you know.